Herbert Weir Smyth: Life

+Herbert Weir Smyth was born in Wilmington, Delaware on August 8, 1857.
 He was educated at Swarthmore (A.B.
 1876), Harvard (A.B.
 1878), Leipzig, and Göttingen (Ph.D.
 1884).
 From 1883 to 1885, he was instructor in Greek and Sanskrit at Williams College, and then for two years, he was reader in Greek at Johns Hopkins.
 From 1887 to 1901, he was professor of Greek at Bryn Mawr.
 In the latter year, he was called to Harvard as professor of Greek and in 1902, and he was appointed Eliott professor of Greek literature, succeeding Goodwin.
 From 1899 to 1900, he was professor of the Greek language and literature at the American Classical School at Athens.
 From 1889 to 1904, he was secretary of the American Philological Association and editor of its Transactions and in 1904 was elected president.
 He became a fellow of the American Academy of Arts and Sciences, a member of the American Philosophical Society and vice-president of the Egypt Exploration Society.

+He died in Bar Harbor, Maine on July 16, 1937, and was buried at Mount Auburn Cemetery.